1KHA/dhwmk/memory-bank/techContext.md

 - **Lucide React:** A library of icons.
 - **JSONWebToken (jsonwebtoken):** Used to generate and verify JWTs for authentication.
 - **bcryptjs:** Used for hashing participant passwords.
+- **date-fns:** Used for date formatting and manipulation, particularly for event dates.
+- **react-big-calendar:** Used for the mentor availability calendar interface.

 ## 2. Development Setup
 - **Node.js & npm:** Standard Node.js project with dependencies managed via npm.